quintindk/devops-voyager/README.md

 ## cloud

-There will also be a set of shell scripts that will deploy this to a Azure Kubernetes Service or [AKS](https://docs.microsoft.com/en-us/azure/aks/) cluster with a Azure Load Balancer as the ingress controller if time permits.
-This will demonstrate the power of the az cli.
+<s>There will also be a set of shell scripts that will deploy this to a Azure Kubernetes Service or [AKS](https://docs.microsoft.com/en-us/azure/aks/) cluster with a Azure Load Balancer as the ingress controller if time permits.
+This will demonstrate the power of the az cli.</s>

+I've added a terraform implementation that will deploy an API management instance too.

 ## conclusion

 I hope that this project demonstrates the power of Kubernetes, the CI/CD capabilities and the flexibility of the tooling I've used in this demonstration.

+## references